 FHA 203(b) Loans vs FHA 203(k) Loans

-Guaranteed by the Federal Housing Administration, FHA 203(b) and FHA 203(k) loans are both types of mortgages with more flexible credit and income requirements than conventional mortgages.
-While the FHA 203(b) loan is the flagship loan program for homebuyers, 203(k) loans can help you buy a fixer-upper in need of significant repair.
-A 203(k) loan can roll repair costs into the mortgage amount.
+Insured by the Federal Housing Administration (FHA), FHA 203(b) and FHA 203(k) loans are both types of mortgages with more flexible credit and income requirements than conventional mortgages.
+While the FHA 203(b) loan is the flagship loan program for homebuyers, 203(k) loans can help you buy a fixer-upper in need of significant repair by rolling repair costs into the mortgage amount.
 Learn more about FHA 203(b) vs 203(k) and their key similarities and differences.

 Note: SoFi does not offer FHA 203(b) or FHA 203(k) loans at this time.